Welcome to St John the Baptist's Class

 A 'stunning start' to our new topic: Extreme Survival

-This week St John class began our new topic of Extreme Survival.
+This week St John the Baptist class began our new topic of Extreme Survival.
 We will spend the Spring term learning about how to survive in extreme environments.
 We will spend the first part of the term focusing on hot climates and then after the half term we will focus on cold environments.

 For our stunning start we focused on the most important survival skill: how to create an effective shelter.
 The children were asked to bring in recyclable materials such as cardboard, plastic, string and carpet.
 Each group then had to create the most effective and resilient shelter.
 The groups had lots of fun working together.